Here are my 36 tips on how to get things done with a baby – how to do housework/ cook/ run errands/ exercise and more.

 You don’t always have to cook.
 You can just take it easy and order online.

+And don’t worry about hearing your baby crying.
 New moms always go through this phase of hearing phantom baby cries.
 Check the baby monitor to see if they’re really crying.

 Eat easy to prepare yet healthy meals

-Fruits, yogurt, eggs, oatmeal, sandwich, etc., think of meals that you can easily prepare in minutes.
+Fruits, yogurt, eggs, oatmeal, sandwiches, etc., think of meals that you can easily prepare in minutes.
 You can also try cooking at night, when the baby is having a longer sleep (hopefully) to prepare your meals for the next day.

 Babies can already start doing some tummy time.
 You can also give some age-appropriate toys and activities to keep them busy.

 Eat when your partner is around

 You can have a big breakfast while your spouse is playing with the baby before going out for work.
 Have some snacks in between the day.
-Then have a quick dinner when they’re back at home, looking after the baby
+Then have a quick dinner when they’re back at home, looking after the baby.

-Plan your work out
+Plan your workout

-If you more or less, have a routine in place, you’ll be able to schedule in a little workout in the day.
+If you more or less have a routine in place, you’ll be able to schedule a little workout every day.

 Do it early in the morning

-Newborns need some sunlight, especially if they have a little bit of a jaundice.
+Newborns need some sunlight, especially if they have a little bit of jaundice.
 You can expose them to a little sunlight early in the day while exercising outside.

 But remember to keep them away from direct sunlight so don’t stay out too late.

-Get a jog stroller
+Get a jogging stroller